-3.3.6.
-The policy seeks to promote a positive strategy for the conservation and enjoyment of the historic environment for future generations to come.
+3.3.5 The policy seeks to promote a positive strategy for the conservation and enjoyment of the historic environment for future generations to come.
 In doing so, it should recognise that heritage assets are an irreplaceable resource and conserve them in a manner appropriate to their significance.

-Policy EN7: Listed Buildings and Buildings or Structures of Character
+Policy EN6: Listed Buildings and Ancient Monuments

-Development that would result in the loss of either listed buildings or the buildings or structures of character set out in Schedule 2 of the Plan, or those subsequently listed by any relevant authority, will not be supported.
+Development that would result in the loss of listed buildings and Scheduled Ancient Monument set out in Schedule 2 of the Plan, or those subsequently listed by any relevant authority, will not be supported.